Grad

 4. Evidence of Effective Student/Colleague Mentoring [10 points].
 Describe your experience with mentoring students outside of the classroom, whether that be related to the courses you teach or in other settings.
 Additionally, discuss any experience you have with mentoring your peers or colleagues in the context of teaching.

 5. Evidence of Professional Development [15 points].
-Explain how you have used professional development opportunities to improve your teaching skills.
-If appropriate, how have you aligned professional development with the feedback you have received on your teaching?
+Explain how you have used professional development opportunities to grow in your teaching excellence.
+If appropriate, how have you aligned professional development in the feedback you have received on your teaching?

 4. Permission sheet(s) for class activity recording, signed by all present students.
 If submitting multiple sheets, combine the files into one single PDF.